About us

 Explanation of the Groupings in the Y-DNA Charts

 The structure of the groups is based on the CTS4466 haplotree displayed on the Background page that Joe Carroll updates regularly.
 We use a five-digit numeric system at the beginning of each group to maintain the order in the spreadsheet as new branches are identified and inserted.
 Focusing on the last SNP listed identifies the branch.
-A '/' indicates that the SNPs are part of an equivalent block and that either result is equivalent and a '>' indicates an SNP downstream of the previously listed SNP.
-Kits that have not done a BigY test and have either tested elsewhere or have done a SNP test at FTDNA might be shown as "*****.a Tested to *****" to indicate that they are positive to this SNP but have no data further (or at least available to us).
+An '/' or"," indicates that the SNPs are part of an equivalent block and that either result is equivalent and a '>' indicates an SNP downstream of the previously listed SNP.
+Some of the results placed in these subgroups are from men who have tested elsewhere.

 Updates on the Extensive Y-DNA SNP Testing in the Project